A power of attorney for finance is essential to a comprehensive estate plan. So, what is it, and why is it important?

 Limited and General Power of Attorney

 An agent acting under a limited power of attorney is only authorized to do a specific thing.
 Their grant of power is limited and narrow in scope.
 An example: suppose the principal is traveling and at the same time needs to sign a document at home.
-Since she cannot be in two places at the same time, she designates someone to execute the document on her behalf.
+Since she cannot be in two places simultaneously, she designates someone to execute the document on her behalf.
 The scope of that agency relationship is limited to executing documents relating to that one transaction.
 Nothing more.

-Durable Power vs Springing Power of Attorney.
+Durable Power vs. Springing Power of Attorney.

 It is also imperative that agents document everything.
 Leaving a paper trail of all actions and reasons for those actions can protect the agent in the event of a challenge.
 Documentation is the best way to protect yourself.
 Agents should avoid comingling of funds—at all costs.
 Their finances should be kept separate from those of the principal.